pharo-iot/PharoThings/README.md

 The evaluation pane in the bottom of the inspector provides bindings to gpio pins which you can script by #doIt/printIt commands.
 Example shows expressions which were used to configure button and led.

-For led we first introduced named variable #led which we assigned to gpio1 pin:
+For led we first introduced named variable #led which we assigned to gpio1 pin instance:
 ```Smalltalk
 led := gpio1
 ```